NuevoFoundation/workshops/content/english/java-basics/activity-1.md

      /,--"-"-

-<iframe height="600px" width="100%" src="https://repl.it/@nuevofoundation/Owl?lite=true#Main.java" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+<iframe height="600px" width="100%" src="https://repl.it/@nuevofoundation/JavaBasicsOwl?lite=true#Main.java" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
 {{% notice warning %}}
 #### I got an error!

      Main.java:4: error: reached end of file while parsing If you get an error like this such as, it is posible that you forgot to escape chararcters such as `"` and `\`.

-Revisit the thrid tip above to see how to escape character in print statement!
+Revisit the thrid tip above to see how to escape characters in a print statement!
 {{% /notice %}}

 ### 3. Make a Comment